-Since 2015, when President Mauricio Macri was sworn into office, Argentina has shown significant positive developments in the climate arena by adopting policies such as the ‘Biofuels Law’ and the ‘Renewable Energy Law,’.
+Since 2015, when President Mauricio Macri was sworn into office, Argentina has shown significant positive developments in the climate arena by adopting policies such as the ‘Biofuels Law’ and the ‘Renewable Energy Law’.
 The government announced a carbon tax on all fossil fuels in December 2017.
 The renewables support scheme RenovAr recently started the fourth auctioning round for renewables, focusing on small-scale installations.
-The new administration has also promoted climate change in the international agenda and as President of the G20 for 2018 has created a Sustainability Working Group to discuss climate action.

 The ministry of energy released a new set of energy scenarios, which project significantly lower emissions—if additional measures were implemented—compared to CAT’s current policy projections.
 With the lower end of the scenarios, Argentina could even overachieve its unconditional climate target (NDC) submitted under the Paris Agreement.

-In recent months, a push by parts of the government towards the exploitation of domestic fossil resources has threatened progress in climate action (See our analysis of current policies): spearheaded by the Secretary of Energy, some sections of the government are strongly promoting exploiting national oil and gas reserves for domestic consumption and export, and seem to prioritise this over expanding renewable electricity installations and improvements in electricity grids.
+In recent months, a push by parts of the government towards the exploitation of domestic fossil resources has threatened progress in climate action (See our analysis of current policies): Some sections of the government are strongly promoting exploiting national oil and gas reserves for domestic consumption and export, and seem to prioritise this over expanding renewable electricity installations and improvements in electricity grids.

 Argentina is one of the few countries that has strengthened the targets in its NDC since the adoption of the Paris Agreement.
 Nevertheless, CAT still rates Argentina’s NDC “Highly Insufficient”, indicating that the climate commitment is not consistent with holding warming to below 2°C, let alone limiting it to 1.5°C as required under the Paris Agreement, and is instead consistent with warming between 3°C and 4°C: if all countries were to follow Argentina’s approach, warming could reach over 3°C and up to 4°C. If Argentina were to increase its ambition by making its conditional target unconditional, we would rate it “Insufficient.”